hasl-sensor/integration/README.md

 - sensor: (optional) Specify the name of a binary_sensor to determine if this sensor should be updated.
 If sensor is 'on', or if this option is not set, update will be done.

-- name: (optional) The name of the sensor (default is "HASL_<siteid>")

 - friendly_name: (optional) Used as display name, if not specifed the name is used by default

 **sensor value**

 The sensor value is the number of minutes to the next departure.
-There are also a number of attributes:
+There are also a number of attributes that can help you with filtering or whatever you need:

 ```
 unit_of_measurement: min
 icon: mdi:subway
 friendly_name: Mölnvik
-name: HASL_4244
 attribution: Stockholms Lokaltrafik
+next_departure_minutes: 10
+next_departure_expected: 19:10:00
+last_refresh: 2018-11-16 19:08:40
+refresh_enabled: on
 departure_board: [{
  line: 474
  direction: 1